Lott Cary: Colony of Liberia

-By 1821, Cary had accumulated a sum to pay for his and his second wife's expenses for transportation to the new colony of Liberia on the African coast.
+By 1821, Cary had paid for his and his second wife's expenses for transportation to the new colony of Liberia on the African coast.
 He was giving up his property, purchased in Henrico County, and a good income.

 When asked why he would leave a community in which he was respected and led a comfortable life, he replied: 'I am an African, and in this country, however meritorious my conduct, and 'respectable' my character, I cannot receive the credit due to either.
 I wish to go to a country where I shall be estimated by my merits, not by my complexion; and I feel bound to labor for my suffering race.'

 His work in Liberia was supported by the First Baptist Church of Richmond, the American Baptist Foreign Missions Society, and the African Baptist Missionary Society of Richmond, of which he was a co-founder.
 Cary became the first black American missionary to Africa.

 Cary served as pastor, counselor, and physician in the new colony.
 His second wife died of disease shortly after they arrived in Liberia.
-He married again, but in its November 5, 1825 article about the colony and Cary's life, the New York Observer reported that Cary's third wife had died; she was "the daughter of Richard Sampson, from Petersburg, Virginia."
+He married again, but in its November 5, 1825 article about the colony and Cary's life, the New York Observer reported that Cary's third wife had died; she was "the daughter of Richard Sampson, from Petersburg, Virginia.

 After arrival, Cary quickly established Providence Baptist Church in Cape Montserado.
 The settlement was later designated as the capital and renamed Monrovia.
 In 1822, he helped mount the defense of the new colony against 1,500 natives.
-He founded several schools to teach Christianity to natives in the interior.
-In 1826, Cary was elected vice-agent of the ACS.

-Early life in the Colony of Liberia was harsh and dangerous.
-The native Mandé and other ethnic tribes resisted the colonization and expansion by the American settlers, and many armed conflicts took place between the groups.
-The colonists were also at risk of raids from slave traders, who would have sold the blacks into slavery.
-In addition, they suffered tropical diseases until the colony could develop better housing and sanitation.

-In March 1828, Cary became acting vice-agent of the Colony.
-Before his death, he had been designated as successor by the colonial agent Jehudi Ashmun.
-Later that year, Cary was wounded in an accident and died two days later on November 10, 1828.
-An explosion fatally injured him and seven companions while they were making bullets.
+He died on 10 November 1828 two days after an explosion injured him and seven companions while they were making bullets.